dtg3/eye-validate/README.md

 ## Setup

 Once you have cloned the eye-validate repository to your computer, you will need to make sure that you have Python 3 installed on your system.
 Eye-validate also requires a few third party python libraries that can be installed using `pip install -r requirements.txt`.
-The libraries can be install in a virtual environment or globally.
-Once you have the prerequisites met, simply run `python eye_validate_gui.py` to launch the interface and begin dataset validation.
+The libraries can be install in a [virtual environment](https://docs.python.org/3/tutorial/venv.html) or globally.
+Once you have the prerequisites met, simply run `python eye_validate_gui.py` from the project directory cloned from GitHub to launch the interface and begin dataset validation.

 The default application size is 1400x750 to accomodate smaller displays.
 Since all stimulus images are 1920x1080, this will require using the scrollbars from time to time.
 If you have a higher resolution display, you can edit the `settings.txt` file to manually change the display dimentions of the application and eliminate the need to scroll.